 - Tip: get free VIP perks when booking via Virtuoso

-Amanzoe is a hilltop property, laying amongst centuries old olive groves, boasting panoramic views of the Peloponnese countryside, the glittering tranquil sea, the neighbouring vineyards, and the awe-inspiring mountains.
-The property is located within easy reach of a wealth of archaeological sites and the cosmopolitan island of Spetses.
+Laying amongst centuries old olive groves, Amanzoe is a hilltop property, boasting panoramic views of the Peloponnese countryside, the glittering tranquil sea, the neighbouring vineyards, and the awe-inspiring mountains.
+The resort is located within easy reach of a wealth of archaeological sites and the cosmopolitan island of Spetses.
 Designed by quintessential Aman architect, the legendary Ed Tuttle, this exclusive haven of unsurpassed beauty has quickly become the Mediterranean playground of those in the know.
 Classically inspired yet sleekly contemporary, Amanzoe’s pavilions and villas open to expansive private terraces, creating a seamless extension of the airy interiors and an unrivalled sense of space and seclusion.
 A stone’s throw away, the Amanzoe beach club comes with two lap pools and two children’s pools and provides fun and games in total privacy by the water.